- SCRA is a public, nonprofit corporation chartered by the South Carolina legislature in 1983.

 - SCRA has an investment affiliate, SC Launch Inc., for Member Companies on a strong growth track to receive investments.

 - SCRA Member Companies that receive investments are called SC Launch Inc. Portfolio Companies.

 - SCRA provides coaching, grant funding, industry matchmaking, and custom-designed facilities for tech-based startups and academic-based research and development projects.

-- SCRA contributed almost a billion dollars to South Carolina’s economy in 2020.
+- SCRA contributed over $1.19 billion dollars to South Carolina’s economy in 2023.

-- SCRA awarded $2.4 million in grants to advance research capabilities, commercialize technology, expand product offerings, and fund costs for businesses to relocate to South Carolina.
+- SCRA awarded $4.8 million in grants and investments to grow tech-based startups, and academic-based research and development projects, commercialize technology, and assist tech-based startups moving operations to South Carolina.

-- SCRA helped SCRA Member Companies secure more than $329 million in follow-on funding in 2020
+- SCRA has helped SCRA Member Companies, and SC Launch Inc. Portfolio Companies secure more than $2.66 billion in follow-on funding since 2006.

 Chartered in 1983 by the State of South Carolina as a public, nonprofit corporation, South Carolina Research Authority fuels the state’s innovation economy through the impact of its comprehensive services to technology-based startups, academia, and industry.
 SCRA provides funding and support to accelerate the growth of academic startups; high-quality lab and administrative workspaces; facilitation and funding for partnerships between and among industry, startups, and academic institutions; assistance and funding for the relocation of technology-based companies to South Carolina; and coaching and funding for startups that may also receive investments from its affiliate, SC Launch Inc.